Olafaloofian/Advanced-JavaScript/README.md

 ## ADVANCED JAVASCRIPT

 - Before we really get going here, I want to clarify: all the concepts we are covering today are purely JavaScript.
-We will be working within the React framework since it's what everyone is most used to at this point, but everything we are about to learn can and should be used outside of React whenever you need to (like on your Node server).
+We will be working within the React framework since it's what everyone is most used to at this point, but everything we are about to learn can and should be used outside of React whenever you need to (like on your Node/Express server).

 ### PROMISES!!